-Last week, the hydropower-rich province of Sichuan reportedly instructed power companies to stop supplying electricity for 26 local mining farms by Sunday.
-BTC.com shows that pretty much all the largest 15 bitcoin mining pools by real-time computing power are seeing a notable hash rate drop over the past 24 hours as of writing, with some as much as 26%...
+Last week, the hydropower-rich province of Sichuan reportedly instructed power companies to by Sunday. shows that pretty much all the largest 15 bitcoin mining pools by real-time computing power are seeing a notable hash rate drop over the past 24 hours as of writing, with some as much as 26%...

-Given that China accounts for more than half of global Bitcoin production, the country's current crackdown could dramatically reshape the Bitcoin mining industry as we know it.
-The mayor of Miami, Francis Suarez, last week invited Bitcoin miners to set up shop in Miami, stating that the region has an abundance of clean and cheap electricity thanks to nuclear energy.
-Some mining operations are flocking next door to Kazakhstan, and the Chinese ASIC manufacturer Canaan recently established an overseas after-sales centre in the region.
+Given that China accounts for of global Bitcoin production, the country's current crackdown could dramatically reshape the Bitcoin mining industry as we know it.
+The mayor of Miami, Francis Suarez, last week invited Bitcoin miners to , stating that the region has an abundance of clean and cheap electricity thanks to nuclear energy.
+Some mining operations are flocking next door to Kazakhstan, and the Chinese ASIC manufacturer recently established an overseas after-sales centre in the region.
 One thing is for sure.
 The race to capture ousted Chinese Bitcoin miners is well and truly on.

 Below is our weekly roundup of industry news.
 If you’d like to get in touch with us about any of our products or services, we look forward to hearing from you.
 Just send us a note.

 Crypto asset manager Grayscale announced Thursday that it is exploring 13 more investment products, including ones tied to Solana (SOL) and Polygon (MATIC) tokens.
 The new list comes a few months after Grayscale said in February that it was considering launching 23 new products, including those tied to Uniswap (UNI), Chainlink (LINK), and Polkadot (DOT) tokens.
 From those 23 products, Grayscale launched five.